Career planning

 People using technology.

 There are numerous rewarding health-related careers and opportunities for current School of Public Health Sciences (SPHS) undergraduate students.
-On these pages, we outline various career options, further education paths, and additional resources for obtaining experience and guidance throughout university and in the workplace.
+On these pages, we will outline the various career options, further education paths, and additional resources available for SPHS undergraduate students for obtaining experience and guidance throughout university and the workplace.

-• What kind of job are you looking to get?
+• What kind of job do you hope to obtain?

 • Where do you want to be?